Vincent9339/metaprivBIDS-Outer/README.md

 prompting the program to start.

-# Usage Integrated Metrics Without The GUI Interface.
+# Command-Line Execution
+The metrics within the MetaprivBIDS tool can be called through the

 ## Related tools